Overview

 Aggregation

 The Datadog Agent automatically aggregates the received NetFlow data in order to limit the number of records sent to the platform while maintaining most of the information.
-By default there is a 5 minute aggregation interval, during which flow recordings which share the same identifying information (source and destination address and port, protocol, and so forth) will be aggregated together.
+By default there is a five-minute aggregation interval, during which flow recordings which share the same identifying information (source and destination address and port, protocol, and so forth) are aggregated together.
 Additionally, the Datadog Agent can detect ephemeral ports and remove them.
 As a result, you may see Flows with port:*.

 Enrichment

-If the NetFlow exporter IP is one of the device IPs, but not the one configured on the SNMP integration, Datadog will attempt to locate the device that the exporter IP belongs to, and will enrich your NetFlow data with it is as long as the match is unique.
+If the NetFlow exporter IP is one of the device IPs, but not the one configured on the SNMP integration, Datadog attempts to locate the device that the exporter IP belongs to, and enriches your NetFlow data with it is as long as the match is unique.

 Visualization